IITBRacing/Object-Detection-20---21-DV/training/train_local/README.md

   ![](https://github.com/IITBRacing/Object-Detection-20---21-DV/blob/master/training/train_local/pics/1.jpg)

-  Make sure that the Training is uncommented and testing is commented in the .cfg file and the subdivision is set to 16 by default and incase your machines runs out of memory change it to 32.
+  Make sure that the Training is uncommented and testing is commented in the .cfg file and the subdivision is set to 16 by default and incase your machines runs out of memory or shows some error change it to 32.

+  - Go to line 20 and change max_batches to  2000*(#number_of_classes) but it should be atleast 4000 that is training for 1 and 2 classes max_batches = 4000, for 3 classes max_batches = 6000